micmejia/bible-dump/NKJV/Numbers/Num 13.md

 whether the land they dwell in _is_ good or bad; whether the cities they inhabit _are_ like camps or strongholds;

 ###### 20
-whether the land _is_ [^d]rich or poor; and whether there are forests there or not.
+whether the land _is_ rich or poor; and whether there are forests there or not.
 Be of good courage.
 And bring some of the fruit of the land."
 Now the time _was_ the season of the first ripe grapes.

 ###### 21
 So they went up and spied out the land from the Wilderness of Zin as far as Rehob, near the entrance of Hamath.